March 2019 Unicorn Of The Month: Edra Soto

 Professor Jorge Ortiz Colom’s monograph, The African Influence in the Design Build Edification of Puerto Rico, states that criollo architecture, which incorporates quebrasoles and rejas, originated from sub-Saharan Africa through the population brought to Puerto Rico as slaves to work plantations during the rise of colonization.
 He argues that this influence is largely overlooked by historians due to the impression that, “Africans could not transplant their ancestral ways of life under the inhumane conditions of their transfer, and the lack of freedom in their new home.”
 It was previously thought that this decorative architecture was an amalgamation of European features that had undergone a topicalization through the Western lens.
 Due to the growing commercial sugar trade between the U.S. and Puerto Rico in the late 19th century the “style” of criolla architecture was rampantly appropriated in the Southern U.S. and according to Ortiz-Colom sometimes even purchased outright as entire homes and relocated to the U.S.

-"GRAFT allows me to expand the multidisciplinary aspects of the project and explore visibility by providing a format that can be disseminated beyond the gallery experience.
+"GRAFT allows me to expand the multidisciplinary aspects of the project and explore visibility by providing a format that can be disseminated beyond the gallery experience, " said Soto.
 Each iteration of GRAFT includes a literary component.
 Writers from disciplines of art history, art, architecture, politics and others are invited to reflect on rejas in the contexts of their individual fields of expertise.
 The content is published in both English and Spanish and is available to the public as hard copies, publications and a pdf.
-The elements of GRAFT are specific to each space and sometimes include a shelter reminiscent of a bus stop acting as a functional representation that serve as benches for visitors to sit and read the accompanying publication."
+The elements of GRAFT are specific to each space and sometimes include a shelter reminiscent of a bus stop acting as a functional representation that serve as benches for visitors to sit and read the accompanying publication.

 GRAFT includes small viewfinders.

-"As an evolving installation, the newest iteration of GRAFT includes small viewfinders embedded in the circular spaces of the structure.
-In peering through the viewfinders, the audience is met with an image documenting my everyday life during visits to Puerto Rico.
-Photos of my childhood home, scenes from various neighborhoods, and destruction from hurricane Maria are just some of the images viewers will see.
+As an evolving installation, the newest iteration of GRAFT includes small viewfinders embedded in the circular spaces of the structure.
+In peering through the viewfinders, the audience is met with an image documenting Soto's everyday life during visits to Puerto Rico.
+Photos of her childhood home, scenes from various neighborhoods, and destruction from hurricane Maria are just some of the images viewers will see.
 The act itself is akin to peering through the quebrasoles and rejas surrounding a Puerto Rican home to glimpse a small portion of the home behind the walls challenging ideas of privacy."

 The object of GRAFT is multi-dimensional.
 The intention is to highlight the true origins of these architectural elements prevalent throughout Puerto Rico, the severe lack of information represented in the cultural knowledge of both Puerto Rico and the U.S., while celebrating the form itself through interaction as a work of art.